Nedelle Torrisi: Musical career

 She has released and toured using her first name only, her full name, and as Cryptacize with Chris Cohen.
 As a solo act, she has opened tours for Of Montreal, Deerhoof, Destroyer, Fred Thomas, Jens Lekman, Julia Holter, Magnolia Electric Co., and Xiu Xiu.

 Her first solo album, From the Lion's Mouth was released by Kill Rock Stars on February 22, 2005.
 The album The Locksmith Cometh was released in 2007 via the Tangrams7 label.

 Her debut album using her full name was self-titled, and released in 2013.
 It was made available through online distribution only.
-In February 2015 this self-titled album was reissued on vinyl LP through the Ethereal Sequence record label, and distributed by Drag City Records.
+In February 2014 this self-titled album was reissued on vinyl LP through the Ethereal Sequence record label, and distributed by Drag City.
 The vinyl LP was renamed Advice from Paradise.

-In 2017 Torrisi released a collaborative split 7-inch with Julia Holter, Ramona Gonzalez, aka Nite Jewel, and the producer Cole M.G.N.
+In 2017 Torrisi released a collaborative split 7-inch with Julia Holter and Ramona Gonzalez, aka Nite Jewel.
 The 7-inch record, released by the Domino record label, featured two versions of a Depeche Mode cover song, "Condemnation."
 Proceeds from the sales were donated to a mental health organization in honor of their late friend and collaborator, director Travis Peterson.

 In May 2018 a solo album Only For You was released on Frenchkiss Records.
 Torrisi has also collaborated with Billy Uomo on a series of ten EPs that he is currently releasing on Terrible Records.

+From 2022-2024 Torrisi attended the BMI Lehman Engel Musical Theatre Workshop, notable for being an environment in which musical theatre composer + lyricist collaborations form.
+Notable collaborations to form in the workshop include Alan Menken and Howard Ashman, Robert Lopez and Kristen Anderson-Lopez, and Tom Kitt and Brian Yorkey.